t-shoemaker/2024_dtl_lm-interpretability/_sources/chapters/09_gpt.md

-The advantage of doing a beam search is that the model can navigate the probability space to find sequences that may be better overall choices for output than if it could only construct one sequence on the flight.
+The advantage of doing a beam search is that the model can navigate the probability space to find sequences that may be better overall choices for output than if it could only construct one sequence on the fly.
 Its
 disadvantage: beam searches are computationally expensive.

 Mixing strategies together usually works best.
 Use a `GenerationConfig` to set